mratsim/laser/README.md

 Carefully-tuned primitives for running tensor and image-processing code on CPU, GPUs and accelerators.

-The library is in heavy development so some parts described, for now the CPU backend is being optimised.
+The library is in heavy development.
+For now the CPU backend is being optimised.

 ## Library content